kyberdrb/installed_packages_linux/README.md

                 1. Confirm changes by clicking on the `OK` button in all dialog windows.
                 1. Sign out and back in, or reboot the computer alltogether, to reload changes.

-    1. **Client** - Attaching the shared USB device exported from the USBIP server.
+    1. **Client** - Attaching the shared USB device exported from the USB/IP server.
 The device will be remotely connected to the computer, and act as if it was connected locally. **After attaching the device, it will be reserved exclusively for the computer that attached it, thus hidden for all other USB/IP clients.**
         - **Linux**

             - Attaching with script: [`attach_printer.sh`](usbip_resources/attach_printer.sh)